Major cities across the globe have been flooded (source: The Conversation)

 Soil disturbances and topographic changes affect the life of the building in a number of ways.
 Loose soil, erosion, poor holding capacity, lack of moisture etc. affect a building’s important features such as stability from the substructure like foundations, till the superstructure above the ground level.
 Buildings planned to withstand such damages can be achieved with construction activities that create minimal soil disturbances—site levelling activities such as filling and grading must be planned with care.
 Furthermore, the building will require a design that makes the best use of the natural site contours such as buildings on sloping sites like hilly regions.
 This can be planned well with real-time accuracy using contour crafting methods that speed up the execution processes with computer controls and meet the construction demand for the future—making way for practicality in the employment of the solutions.

 Modern construction, amidst the major leap in advancement, is highly dependent on the environment much like everything else in this world.
-This has created an urgency for changes in the field, calling the professionals to act upon it and begin the green revolution.
+This has created an urgency for changes in the field, calling the professionals to act upon it and begin the green revolution in construction.

 The time is now.